Gambling and online casinos in Tuvalu

 The country lacks a specific law governing gambling.

-and the state does not control online gambling.
+There is not a single valid casino or lottery license, and the state does not control online gambling.

 Key facts:- gambling is not prohibited, but neither is it officially permitted;